jamesHasura/hasura-secrets-manager/README.md

 ### Step 1: Edit and build the DockerFile

 - Edit the refresh-credential.js file for your use case

+   **`Example: you'll likely want to change patchDeploymentSpec and patchRes within the restartDeployment function.`**

 - Build the Dockerfile in the Docker directory /Docker/Dockerfile using the tag 'secret-refresh-pod'

  **`Example: Docker build -t 'secret-refresh-pod'`**